theVicoH/overclock/DEV.md

 ```

-2. Install dependencies for the web et mobile application:
+2. Install dependencies for the monorepo:
 ```sh
 pnpm install
 ```